ZeWave/ZeWave.github.io/README.md

     <li>In Addons, Click: "install from zip file".</li>
     <li>Choose: "Wave" (or another name you assigned the media source in the previous step).</li>
     <li>Choose (the zip file URL): <a href="https://zeWave.github.io/Wave/repository.zeWave-0.0.1.zip">repository.zeWave-0.0.1.zip</a>.</li>
-    <li>Wait for the repository to download and popup at the top right and say: "The Wave repo" - "Add-on Installed".</li>
+    <li>Wait for the repository to download and popup at the top right and say: <BR>"The Wave repo" - "Add-on Installed".</li>
     <li>Click: "Install from repository".</li>
     <li>Click: "The Wave repo".</li>
     <li>Click: "Program add-ons".</li>